hoyekan/hoyekan.github.io/content/projects/project1/index.md

 ---
-title: "Modelling Fluid Flow with Multiple Injection Wells"
+title: "Modeling Groundwater Flow Around Wells with Discharge Potential"

 venue: "For GEOP 629 in Term 242"